ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 #### Tip: Best practice for naming functions
 As suggested in the `PACKAGING` section of `:help 41.10`, prepend a unique, memorable string before all related functions in a Vimscript file, for example an abbreviation of the script name.
-In this series, for LaTeX-related functions, we use a `Tex` prefix, as in
+For example, a LaTeX-related script might use a `Tex` prefix, as in
 ```vim
 function TexCompile
   " function body